laserpants/trombone/docs/authentication.rst

 Allowing access from localhost
 ``````````````````````````````

-To bypass HMAC authentication specifically for requests originating from a local host, instead use the ``-t``, or ``--trust-localhost`` option.
+To bypass HMAC authentication specifically for requests originating from the local host, instead use the ``-t``, or ``--trust-localhost`` option.

 Reference Implementations
 -------------------------